Legal Validity and Significance of e-Waybill

 Official Validity: When prepared in accordance with the format and standards set by GİB, it holds the same legal status as paper invoices.

-Instant Transmission and Verification: E-Invoice is transmitted and verified instantly through electronic systems between the buyer and seller.
+Instant Transmission and Verification: e-Invoice is transmitted and verified instantly through electronic systems between the buyer and seller.

 Digital Archiving: It eliminates the need for physical storage, ensuring secure digital archiving of documents.

-Advantages of the E-Invoice
+Advantages of the e-Invoice

 Reduces Paper Use: It is an environmentally friendly application that reduces paper waste and lowers costs.